curl/curl/docs/MANUAL.md

 Format](https://curl.se/rfc/rfc2255.txt)

-To show you an example, this is how to get all people from an LDAP server that has a certain sub-domain in their email address:
+To show you an example, this is how to get all people from an LDAP server that has a certain subdomain in their email address:

     curl -B "ldap://ldap.frontec.se/o=frontec??sub?mail=*sth.frontec.se"